Sidney King painting, "Indian Uprising, 1622"

 Source: Nell Marion Nugent, Cavaliers and Pioneers; Abstracts of Virginia Land Patents and Grants, 1623-1800 (opposite p.224)

-A year before the 1622 assault on the colonial homesteads and settlements, Opechancanough coordinated plans with various tribes at the ceremony for the "taking up of Powhatan's bones," when the Algonquian-speaking groups in eastern Virginia had assembled to relocate the great chief's bones to a final place of honor.
+In 1621, Opechancanough secretly coordinated with various tribes his plans to attack colonial homesteads and settlements.
+During the ceremony for the "taking up of Powhatan's bones," when the Algonquian-speaking groups in eastern Virginia had assembled to relocate the great chief's bones to a final place of honor, he talked in person with different weroances.

-A chief on the Eastern Shore alerted the colonists that an uprising was being planned, and Opechancanough was planning to use poison from the water hemlock plant (Cicuta maculata) that was common on the Eastern Shore.
-Opechancanough realized the English had been alerted in 1621, and delayed his attack until the following Spring when the colonists had relaxed their guard.
+A chief from the Eastern Shore revealed the plans.
+He alerted the colonists that an uprising was being planned, and that Opechancanough was planning to use poison from the water hemlock plant (Cicuta maculata) that was common on the Eastern Shore.
+After Opechancanough realized the English had been warned, he delayed his attack until the following Spring.
+He waited until the colonists had relaxed their guard.

 Opechancanough had planned in 1621 to poison colonists with water hemlock (above), but his efforts to acquire a stockpile from the Eastern Shore led to revelation of his plan